 From jackets to blankets to onesies to dog-sweaters, fleece is a bit of a miracle product.
 Well, if humans can create miracles — fleece is made from petroleum, and was engineered by the fabric gods of the 1970’s.
 Fleece is synonomous with cozy, and fleece jackets offer a solid synthetic layer of warmth, breathability, and style for backcountry and frontcountry use.

 Below you’ll find every element of fleece jackets explored, from the oil-drenched history to best uses for different Backpacker Types.
+We aim to offer some very specific questions too: What is fleece fabric?
+Is fleece warm?
+Is fleece breathable?
+And what’s recycled fleece?
 We cover so much there’s a handy table of contents below to help you navigate the high loft (inherently treacherous) waters of fleece:

 - History of Fleece

 - Recycled Fleece